lukaskln/Model-Selection-to-estimate-Customer-Conversion/README.md

 ## The Code

 The code is in R, but Python backend is used to compute neural networks with TensorFlow.
 The project includes seven scripts going from exploratory analysis and feature engineering/selection, over model estimation, to inference and evaluation.
+The scripts are numbered since the analysis follows a certain order.
 For data rights reasons is the respective dataset not included in this repository.
 All visualizations done in the code can be found in the graphics folder.

 ## Contact